 Thoracic spine stiffness and shoulder pain

-Thoracic spine stiffness and shoulder pain are two regions that can be closely related.
+Thoracic spine stiffness and shoulder pain are often linked.
 Restrictions in the thoracic spine can lead to compensations in the shoulder, causing pain and dysfunction.

-The thoracic spine is located in the upper and middle back, and it is designed to provide stability and support to the trunk while allowing for some rotation and flexion/extension movements.
-When the thoracic spine is stiff, it can limit the mobility of the shoulder blades, which are attached to the ribcage and move in conjunction with the thoracic spine during upper body movements.
+The thoracic spine, located in the upper and middle back, provides stability and support to the trunk while allowing for some rotation, flexion, and extension.
+When the thoracic spine becomes stiff, it limits the mobility of the shoulder blades.
+Since the shoulder blades are connected to the ribcage, they move together with the thoracic spine during upper body movements.

-This limited mobility of the shoulder blades can cause compensations in the shoulder joint, leading to pain and dysfunction.
-For example, if the shoulder blades are not able to move properly, it can cause the arm bone (humerus) to impinge on the soft tissues of the shoulder joint during overhead movements, leading to rotator cuff injuries or shoulder impingement syndrome.
+Restricted shoulder blade movement can cause compensations in the shoulder joint.
+For example, if the shoulder blades can’t move properly, the humerus (arm bone) may impinge on the soft tissues of the shoulder during overhead movements.
+This can lead to rotator cuff injuries or shoulder impingement syndrome.

-Similarly, shoulder pain or dysfunction can also cause compensations in the thoracic spine, leading to stiffness and decreased mobility.
-For example, if the shoulder is injured or painful, it may cause a person to hold their arm in a protective position, which can cause the thoracic spine to become stiff and limit its ability to rotate or extend.
+On the flip side, shoulder pain or dysfunction can also affect the thoracic spine.
+When the shoulder hurts, people often hold their arm in a protective position.
+This can cause the thoracic spine to stiffen, limiting its ability to rotate or extend.

-The images below show two simple mobility exercises that can help improve movement in the upper back area.
-Move slowly, and stop, or try to modify the movement range, if you are experiencing discomfort.
+Below are two simple mobility exercises to help improve movement in the upper back.
+Move slowly, and stop or modify the exercise if you feel discomfort.

 Thoracic spine stiffness and shoulder pain Thoracic spine stiffness and shoulder pain